DasSauerkraut/Terraheim/README.md

 ## Utility Items
 Currently two utility items have been added, the Aescfell Belt and the Stánbrysan Belt.
 These items increase your damage dealt to trees and ores, respectively.
 ## Balance
 **Terraheim** is highly customizable as the effectiveness, material costs, and almost every armor stat can be tweaked in the `balance.json` file.
-Unfortunately, the same can not be said for weapons as of right now.
+Weapons can be adjusted in the `weaponBalance.json` file
 **Bow Balance** - To prevent bowmen from being the be all end all class, the bow weapon type has been slightly nerfed by halving movement speed while the bow is drawn.
 This can be mitigated by wearing silver armor, or if you don't like it at all, you can remove it by setting `"baseBowDrawMoveSpeeed"` to 1 in the `balance.json` file.
 ## Compatibility
 There seems to be an incompatibility with ValheimLibOpenDatabasePatch.dll.
 Unfortunately I can't do anything about this issue, sorry.
 TripleBronze also appears to be incompatible.
-EpicLoot **IS** compatible, but there may be balance issues if both are installed.
+EpicLoot is compatible but when you reforge an enchanted piece of armor, it will lose that enchantment until you relog/reload your world.
+A more graceful fix is coming.
 ## Future Plans
 Flametal armor sets and weapons for each class EpicLoot version with tweaked balance
 ### Known Issues
 - You will appear naked on the character selection screen
-- Currently, armor set bonuses do not scale with uptiering.

 ### Recommended Mods
 These mods compliment Terraheim by adding new weapons and rebalancing mechanics.